Current Welsh Legislation

-As official ambassadors for the Snowdonia National Park, we can tell you that the mountains are open for tourism, and we all want you to think about these beautiful places and how you interact with them and others during your visit, so please:
+As official ambassadors for the Snowdonia National Park, we all want you to think about these beautiful places and how you interact with them and others during your visit, so please:

 Please help us create a safer National Park for our communities and other visitors by following these guidelines: